Moiup/IPCS/doc/examples/shm_example.md

 [Main menu](../../Readme.md)
 # **Shared Memory example**

-This is an example to show how the function works for shared memory segment.
+This is an example to show how the functions works for shared memory segment.
 There are three files: `server_info.h`, `server.c` and `client.c`.

 It works like so: a server create a shared memory (a string of size 5) and fullfills it with 'm'.
 Then, it forks a child (client), which change the first 'm' into an 'H'.